-- (b) All regular Olympia daytime undergraduate faculty members must make at least a minor commitment to an approved Path of Study Group, by teaching in the Path of Study curriculum 25% fulltime equivalent (FTE) over each five-year period.
-Faculty may make minor commitments to 2 different Paths of Study, but just one major commitment (50% FTE).
+- (a) (b)-All regular Olympia daytime undergraduate faculty members must make at least a minor commitment to an approved Path of Study Group in the Curricular Area Team to which they belong, by teaching in the Path of Study-curriculum 25% fulltime equivalent (FTE) over each five-year period.
+Faculty may make minor commitments to two (2) different Paths of Study, but just one major commitment (50% FTE).
 Faculty must indicate their level of commitment when they commit to a Path of Study.
-Evening and Weekend Studies (EWS) regular faculty members make their path of study commitment to the EWS curriculum and may also affiliate with Path of Study Groups in the Olympia day curriculum; Faculty hired to the undergraduate Tacoma Program make their Path of Study commitment to the Tacoma curriculum. - (c) Faculty members will participate in the development of a covenant defining the Curricular Area Team's shared vision and curricular goals, including faculty commitments to the emergent interdisciplinary curriculum, repeating curriculum, and Paths of Study curriculum, as defined by Path of Study Groups within the team.
-Team members sign the covenant and commit to planning work, active participation, accountability to colleagues, including regular attendance at meetings.
-Team members review covenants yearly and revise as needed; - (d) All regular faculty members will develop and annually update fiveyear teaching plans in coordination with their colleagues in Path of Study Groups, Curricular Area Teams, and inter-area teaching partners.
-These plans will include commitments to teach in paths of study programs and\or courses, to teach first year students and to teach broadly across the curriculum (see 6.3.5). - 6.3.2 Contributing to the processes for faculty hiring including serving on faculty hiring committees. - 6.3.3 Contributing to the evaluation of other faculty members including serving on faculty review panels as described in Articles 9 and 11. - 6.3.4 Meeting team teaching requirements.
-Regular faculty members (other than library faculty members, and faculty members teaching in graduate and reservation-based programs) must teach with at least five (5) faculty members during every fifteen (15) quarters (excluding summer quarters) three of whom are different teaching partners.
-These requirements may be waived for a particular faculty member through the waiver process (6.3.6). - 6.3.5 Teaching students at varying points in their educational development.
+Evening and Weekend Studies (EWS).
+PaCE regular faculty members make their path of study commitment to the EWS curriculum a Path within PaCE and may also affiliate with Path of Study Groups in the Olympia day curriculum; Faculty hired to the undergraduate Tacoma Program make their Path of Study commitment to the Tacoma curriculumprogram. - (b) (c) Faculty members will participate in the development of a covenantcommunity learning agreement defining the Curricular Area Team's shared vision and curricular goals, including faculty commitments to the emergent interdisciplinary curriculum, repeating curriculum, and Paths of StudyPath curriculum, as defined by Path of Study-Groups within the team.
+Team members sign the covenantcommunity learning agreement and commit to planning work, active participation, accountability to colleagues, including regular attendance at meetings.
+Team members review covenantscommunity learning agreement yearly and revise as needed; - (c) (d)-All regular faculty members will develop and annually update fiveyear teaching plans in coordination with their colleagues in Path of Study Groups, Curricular Area Teams, and inter-area teaching partners.
+These plans will include commitments to teach in paths of study± programs and\or courses, to teach first year students and to teach broadly across the curriculum (see 6.3.5Section 6.4.5). - 6.4.2 6.3.2 Contributing to the processes for faculty hiring including serving on faculty hiring committees. - 6.4.3 6.3.3 Contributing to the evaluation of other faculty members including serving on faculty review panels as described in Articles 9 and 11. - 6.4.4 6.3.4 Meeting team teaching requirements.
+Regular faculty members (other than library faculty members, and faculty members teaching in graduate and reservation-basedNative Pathways programs) must teach with at least five (5) faculty members during every fifteen (15) quarters (excluding summer quarters) three of whom are different teaching partners.
+These requirements may be waived for a particular faculty member through the waiver process (6.3.6 Section 6.4.6). - 6.4.5 6.3.5 Teaching students at varying points in their educational development.